 Given the high demand – and lucrative profits – for virtual sex technologies, we can expect more sophisticated devices to hit the market in the next decade.

 Hotels are cashing in on the business of virtual sex as well.
-So long pay-per-view, budget hotel chain Travelodge has announced that its hotels of the future will offer digital sex.
-The hotel chain commissioned engineer and futurologist Ian Pearson to evaluate how services of the future may differ from those available now.
+The hotel chain commissioned to engineer and futurologist Ian Pearson to evaluate how services of the future may differ from those available now.

 The Downside of Virtual Sexuality